Real to Me (Brian McFadden song)

 "Real to Me" is the debut single of Irish singer Brian McFadden, released in September 2004 from his debut solo album, Irish Son (2004).
-The song was written by McFadden, Guy Chambers and David Merritt and was produced by Chambers and Richard Flack.
+The song was written by McFadden and Guy Chambers and was produced by Chambers and Richard Flack.
 It was McFadden's first number-one single, peaking atop the charts of Denmark, Ireland, Norway, and the United Kingdom.
 In Finland and Sweden, it reached the top five, and following its release in Australia and New Zealand, it peaked at numbers 54 and 16, respectively.

 Music video

 The music video was directed by Nigel Dick.
 The video shows McFadden crossing paths with his past self who is seen arguing with his agent (Neil Burgess) before picking up a vase of flowers and throwing it at a wall and then notices McFadden watching, follows him to a large building and watches him and his band performing before leaving.

 Track listings

 All song were written by Brian McFadden.
 Additional writers are credited in parentheses.